I am a permanent researcher in the Toccata team at Inria Saclay.

 I was previously a post-doc at Aarhus University, working with Lars Birkedal in 2020-2021.

 Before that, I completed my PhD in the Gallium team at Inria from 2016 to 2019, working with Arthur Charguéraud and François Pottier.

 My interests include formal proofs of programs and functional programming.
 I enjoy figuring out why complex code actually works and formalizing why it does indeed so; but I also like the process of building better abstractions to manage software complexity.

-I am generally curious about language implementation techniques, and the use of OCaml as a systems' programming language.
+I am generally curious about language implementation techniques, compilers, and the use of OCaml as a systems' programming language.
 I also have a sweet spot for automated decision procedures, in particular as a well-behaved helping hand for interactive mechanized proofs.

 Check out my publications and software.